barrachri/christianbarra.com/content/posts/about-onboarding-new-tech-hires.md

 #### Having milestones and a task list for each day

-Sharing the onboarding plan beforehand is extremely useful and doesn't require too much time:
+Sharing the onboarding plan beforehand with the hire is extremely useful and doesn't require too much time:

 ```
 Hi Matteo,

-I am really happy you will join Z and PIPitRight team!
+I am really happy you will join Z and the PIPitRight team!

 I am Luzia and I will be your buddy for the first 2 weeks.